 The basic expression giving the lug force F in terms of total sling angle (α+θ)

-and vertical corner force is given by equation (1).
+and vertical corner force is given by equation (1) below.

-The Load Factor depend on both Loading and
+The Load Factor depends on both Loading and

 Rg x Load Factor